daniela-roman/testare-manuala/Manual_Testing_Project_For_Booking.md

 The traceability matrix was generated and can be found here: ![traceability matrix](img/traceability_matrix.png)

+- Analize:
+  - Execution Status: The current status of the test cases, which in this scenario are 8 passed and 2 failed.
+Passed Tests: The 8 passed tests indicate that the associated requirements have been validated successfully.
+Failed Tests: The 2 failed tests highlight potential issues with the corresponding requirements.
+These could be due to bugs, incorrect implementation, or issues in the test cases themselves.
+  - We have 3 failed test cases, but they follow the same test rules, and the same bug is causing two of them.

 Test execution charts
 - Test execution charts offer visual representations of the testing progress and results within a project.
 These charts include information on the number of test cases executed, passed, failed, and any tests currently in progress.
 They provide stakeholders with a quick and intuitive overview of the testing status, allowing them to assess the overall health of the project at a glance.
 Test execution charts help in identifying trends, tracking testing efficiency, and making data-driven decisions.
 The visual nature of these charts enhances communication and understanding among team members, enabling more effective collaboration and timely response to testing challenges.